Disney Adventure: Purchase by Disney and naming

-Disney worked with the shipbuilding company Meyer Werft to complete the ship by the time she enters service and embarks on her maiden voyage in 2026.
-She will be the first and largest Disney Cruise Ship, to be based outside of the United States market, set to be homeported in Singapore.
+Disney worked in collaboration with Meyer Werft to complete the vessel ahead of entry into service in 2026.
+The vessel will be the largest ship in the Disney Cruise Line fleet and the first to be homeported year-round outside the United States, operating from Singapore.
 On September 8, 2023, the ship was officially announced as the Disney Adventure at the Destination D23 Expo.
-The interior design was done by Estonia-based group LTH-Baas.
+Interior design work was carried out by Estonia-based firm LTH-Baas.

-Construction were to be completed in May 2025, with a maiden voyage planned for December 15, 2025.
-The ship was floated out on April 19, 2025.
-On the evening of September 1, 2025, the ship left the Wismar shipyard for sea trials.
-However, on September 10, 2025, Disney Cruise Line announced that the maiden voyage for Disney Adventure had been delayed to March 10, 2026.
-The ship presently remains in Bremerhaven, Germany, where it will complete its final outfitting.
+Construction was originally scheduled to be completed in May 2025, with a maiden voyage planned for December 15, 2025.
+The ship was floated out on April 19, 2025, and departed Wismar for sea trials on September 1.
+However, on September 10, 2025, Disney Cruise Line announced that the maiden voyage had been postponed to March 10, 2026.